 Multiple factors will play a role in determining your own rate, including the following:

-- Safety features: Standard safety features on the Mirage such as the seven-airbag safety system and rear-view cameras can help make your car safer and easier to drive.
-Your insurer looks at the features your vehicle has that may help you avoid an accident or minimize damage and injuries if you have one.
+• Safety features: Standard safety features on the Mirage, such as the seven-airbag safety system and rear-view cameras, can help make your car safer and easier to drive.
+Your insurer looks at your vehicle's features that may help you avoid an accident or minimize damage and injuries if you have one.

-- Make, model and trim level: It's not surprising that the make and model of the car you purchase helps determine your insurance cost.
-More expensive cars may be more expensive to repair, and lead to higher claims payouts if they are totaled.
+• Make, model and trim level: It's not surprising that the make and model of the car you purchase helps determine your insurance cost.
+More expensive models, such as the Mitsubishi Outlander PHEV, may be more expensive to repair, and lead to higher claims payouts if they are totaled.
 This is also true for trim level—more expensive trims may cause higher repair costs, and thus higher premiums.
 Additionally, some cars tend to be targeted more often by car thieves, which can increase your premium.

 Car insurance rates for Mitsubishi Mirage